PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Track `Reject all` click
 ````````````````````````
 .. versionadded:: 15.3
-Command used to track clicks on the `Reject all` button.
+Tracks a click on the `Reject all` button.

 Code::